nrrorton/nrrorton/README.md

 ## Hi there!
-I'm Nick, currently and fervently pursuing a CS degree.
+I'm Nick, currently fervently pursuing a CS degree.

-### Forever spending every day pursuing success and happiness.
+### Forever spending every day in pursuit of all I dare to dream.

+With graduation coming up in December of 2026, I fill my time working on projects both personal and through my university.
+I'm genuinely curious and would love nothing more than to collaborate on most anything!

+Please don't hesitate to reach out if this speaks to you in anyway.

 <!--
 **nrrorton/nrrorton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.